 Never mind that capitalism is to blame for the overwhelming share of violence in this era—and how much more so if you factor in the everyday brutality of exploitation?
 In “The Spirit of Revival,” n+1 joins in the reflexive violence-baiting of that system’s revolutionary opponents.

 Trotsky and Robespierre part of a “blood-drenched” tradition?
 No one but a psychopath likes to see blood spilled for its own sake.
-But this is a world where a lot of it does get spilled quite needlessly all the time, and those who are seeking to change that can’t just shrink from the sight of it.
-They need to ask on which side, if any, it is being shed in what Marx called the only just war in history: that of the slaves against their masters.
+But this is a world where a lot of it does get spilled quite needlessly all the time, and those who are seeking to change that fact can’t just shrink from the sight of it all.
+They need to ask on which side, if any, it is being shed in what Marx (following Voltaire) called the only just war in history: that of the slaves against their masters.